ToshiroAkihabara/PiterGSM/README.md

 ```
 After running the script it'll create a new catalog "json_files" with json files and a new catalog "csv_files" with csv files.

+# Feedback

+This is my a first project in python.
+I'll glad to see the feedback.

 # License

 [MIT License](https://choosealicense.com/licenses/mit/)

-It was get some interesting of data from the site in json and csv files.

-You could to change it for youself or just use it in other projects.

-This is my first project in python.
-I'll glad to see the feedback.